AndresSepulveda/docker-croco-public/README.md

 There you should edit crocotools_param.m, cppdefs.h, param.h, croco.in
 to suit you needs.

-## Create input file
+## Create inputs file

-We have added Octave v4.0.0 and octcdfv1.1.8 to allow the use of CROCO_TOOLS.
+If you create your container with the Dockerfile, we have added Octave v4.0.0 and octcdfv1.1.8 and all the datasets to allow the use of CROCO_TOOLS.

+**The following instructions will not work for the containers in DockHub**

 Firt you need to edit "oct_start.m"
 ```
 vim oct_start.m